kusiewicz/olx-clone/README.md

 # olx-clone

-A 1:1 clone of www.olx.pl built with React (~in progress, the progress in the photo below).
+A 1:1 clone of www.olx.pl built with React (~in progress, demo in the photo below).